ryangBUAA/MFQE/README.md

+Our latest work of video enhancement is avaiable as https://github.com/ryangchn/QG-ConvLSTM.

 # MFQE Test Demo

 The demo includes the trained model (for HEVC sequences at QP = 37) and test codes of the MF-CNN in our MFQE approach.